 Two new papers that will be presented at the NBER SI economics of crime group.
 The first “Life Unleaded: Effects of Early Interventions for Children Exposed to Lead” shows large and beneficial impacts of interventions that target children with high lead (paint) exposure in Charlotte, NC.
-The second paper “Partners in Crime: Schools, Neighborhoods and the Formation of Criminal Networks” highlights the role of school in the formation of youth criminal partnerships.
-Check out the figure below that tells the story of this paper if higher probabilities of partnerships between two kids that live close together if they attend the same school and grade.
+The second paper “Partners in Crime: Schools, Neighborhoods and the Formation of Criminal Networks” highlights the role of schools in the formation of youth criminal partnerships.
+Check out the figure below that tells the story of this paper : Higher probability of partnership between two criminals that live close together if they were assigned to the same school and grade versus different schools.

 New paper with preliminary results that helps us understand the trade offs is using different measures of agglomeration.
 This paper “Measuring Agglomeration: Which estimator should we use?” shows that a simple spatial gini coefficient is well suited for measuring localization.

 Recent working paper “Agglomeration within an Urban Area” develops a new index to measure colocalization and estimates the determinants of agglomeration within the Denver-Boulder-Greeley CMSA.
 This paper will be presented at the NBER Workshop on Urban Economics in July as well as at the ASSA ARUEUA sessions in Philadelphia.

 A number of new projects in the works examining the impacts of schools on a number of outcomes in Charlotte.
 Check out a new working paper on school segregation and adult labor market outcomes — “School Segregation, Educational Attainment and Crime: Evidence from the end of busing in Charlotte-Mecklenburg”